llamousse/caffeinated/notes.md

+To develop the server: nodemon server.js
 To start server: node server.js

 To develop react app: react-scripts start
 To bundle react app: react-scripts build

-To develop the server: nodemon server.js

 - Heroku needs npm start to start server
 - Heroku in this situation needs the bundle

-Public folder - just for developing
+Public folder - for development
 Build folder - for production

 Using server to statically host the build folder

 Heroku Process:
 1. git push heroku master